This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - ⅛ teaspoon cinnamon

-- ¼ teaspoon agave nectar, honey, maple syrup or other sweetener
+- ¼ teaspoon honey maple syrup, agave nectar, or another sweetener

-- Sprinkle cinnamon inside the hollowed area and on peeled area.
+- Sprinkle cinnamon and sweetener inside the hollowed out and peeled areas.